edaveglobal/bmi_calculator/README.md

 # bmi_calculator
-this allows you to check your weight
+this allows you to check your body bmi it requires two input, your height and weight

 A new Flutter project.